 Orissa Chilka Lagoon Lake is one of the most prominent and important wet land in the world.
 It is the largest wet land in India for migratory birds in winter numbering around 160 species.

 Chilika Lake’s largest island, Nalabana Island, is a bird sanctuary.
-Chilika Lake famous for fishing and related industries.
+Chilika Lake is famous for fishing and related industries.
 Crabs, Prawns and Macrael are found in plenty in the Orissa’s Chilka Lake.
-Many fishermen live in the villages in and around the Chilka Lagoon Lake, Odisha.
+Many fishermen live in the villages in and around this Lagoon Lake in Odisha.

 How do I Go to Chilka Lagoon Lake?

 Orissa Chilka Lagoon Lake is easily accessible by road from Bhuvaneswar, Puri and many other cities in Orissa.
 Many hotels by lagoon side are available.